The 10 Highest Paying Jobs in The Sims 4, Ranked | Attack of the Fanboy

 4. Botanist (Gardener)

 You’ll need the Sims 4: Seasons Expansion Pack to access the Gardener career path.
 However, given the weekly income from this position, it’s a worthy investment.
-Bringing home $14’700 simoleons a week, a Botanist must work 7 hours a day, 5 days a week.
+Bringing home $14′,00 Simoleons a week, a Botanist must work 7 hours a day, 5 days a week.
 So given you’re not too fussed about spending a lot of quality time with the character, this career pays off.

 3. Interstellar Smuggler (Astronaut)

-Note: - This article was updated on September 15th, 2022